 Lack of an Unsubscribe Link:

-It is important to give the customers the choice to opt out of a service.
-By not adding an Unsubscribe link to the emails will only force a subscriber to hit the Spam button in order to stop receiving emails from a Sender.
+It is important to give the customers the choice to opt-out of a service.
+Not adding an Unsubscribe link to the emails will only force a subscriber to hit the Spam button in order to stop receiving emails from a Sender.
 Avoid this by adding an opt-out link to your emails.
 Some studies have shown that you can lower the complaint rates by simply placing the Unsubscribe link at the top of your emails and making it visible, easy to find.
-VBOUT automatically adds an Unsubscribe link at the bottom of your email in case you didn’t add it, this will lower the chances of your email going to spam.
+The system automatically adds an Unsubscribe link at the bottom of your email in case you didn’t add it, this will lower the chances of your email going to spam.

-Here’s how you can add an Unsubscribe link using VBOUT’s shortcodes:
+Here’s how you can add an Unsubscribe link using shortcodes: